Recycling now at four locations in Hancock County!

 LOAM's premier board meeting - 1/14/2009

 The first meeting of the LOAM board took place on Jan.
 14, 2009.
-The next meeting will be in Feb. and will cover organizational guidelines.